meilisearch/specifications/text/0174-metrics-api.md

 #### 3.3.2.
 Errors

-- 🔴 If `--enable-metrics-route` CLI option / `MEILI_ENABLE_METRICS_ROUTE` env var is not specified at launch, the API returns a `404 Not Found` HTTP response.
+- 🔴 If `--experimental-enable-metrics` CLI option / `MEILI_EXPERIMENTAL_ENABLE_METRICS` env var is not specified at launch, the API returns a `404 Not Found` HTTP response.

 ##### 3.3.2.1 Auth Errors